CulturedVQA/frontend/content/_index.md

 sectionsOrder:
   - bibtex:
       bibtex: |
-        @article{example2024,
-          title={Example Title},
-          author={Author, A.},
-          journal={Journal Name},
-          year={2024}
-        }
+        tba
 ---

 {{% abstract %}}
-Visual Question Answering (VQA) is an important task in multimodal AI, which requires models to understand and reason about the knowledge in both visual and textual information of the data.
-However, most of the current VQA datasets and models a reprimarily focused on English and a few major world languages.
-Although some studies put some efforts to extend VQA datasets to multilingual, they still lack diversity in low-resource languages.
-More importantly, the diversity of visual information (e.g. the image should reflect local language culture) is ignored to some extent - in other words previous work on building multilingual VQA data mainly focuses on extending the language side to multilingual.
-To address this limitation, we propose a new multilingual multimodal VQA benchmark that emphasizes culturally-diverse data across a wide range of languages.
-By engaging native speakers and cultural experts in the data collection process and sourcing images from diverse geographic regions, we aim to create a more inclusive and representative dataset.
-With this benchmark serving as a probing evaluation suite for assessing the cultural bias of current multimodal models will promote the development of culturally-aware and linguistically comprehensive VQA models, encouraging fairness and reducing bias in AI systems.
+Visual Question Answering~(VQA) is an important task in multimodal AI, and it is often used to test the ability of vision-language models to understand and reason on knowledge present in both visual and textual data.
+However, most of the current VQA datasets and models are primarily focused on English and a few major world languages, with images that are typically Western-centric.
+While recent efforts have tried to increase the number of languages covered on VQA datasets, they still lack diversity in low-resource languages.
+More importantly, although these datasets often extend their linguistic range via translation or some other approaches, they usually keep images the same, resulting in narrow cultural representation.
+To address these limitations, we construct CVQA, a new Culturally-diverse multilingual Visual bf Question Answering benchmark, designed to cover a rich set of languages and cultures, where we engage native speakers and cultural experts in the data collection process.
+As a result, CVQA includes culturally-driven images and questions from across 28 countries on four continents, covering 26 languages with 11 scripts, providing a total of 9k questions.
+We then benchmark several Multimodal Large Language Models (MLLMs) on CVQA, and show that the dataset is challenging for the current state-of-the-art models.
+This benchmark can serve as a probing evaluation suite for assessing the cultural capability and bias of multimodal models and hopefully encourage more research efforts toward increasing cultural awareness and linguistic diversity in this field.{{% /abstract %}}
-{{% /abstract %}}

 {{% text-section "./content/introduction.md" %}}
 {{% text-section "./content/method.md" %}}